pybites/pybites.github.io-source/content/guest-speaking-gigs.md

 I have been blessed to be surrounded by people who loved to teach.
 Try to listen to these kind of people, then practice, learn and teach!

-Moving forward, I will be working on the feedback I get, perform more speaking engagements, and help organizing Pyladies Delhi and DjangoGirls Indore.
+Moving forward, I will be working on the feedback I get, perform more speaking engagements, and organize Pyladies Delhi and DjangoGirls Indore.
 I hope to bring smiles on a couple of more faces and of course to learn more tech. :o)

 ---